 When I decided to go back to hike the next section of the Appalachian Trail, I brought Chad and Liam with me.
-It was certainly slower with a 6 year old, but so beautiful to set up camp in the middle of the mountains with my new family.
-Liam had enough energy at the end of the day to climb trees and Chad would show him how to build a fire.
+It was certainly slower with a six-year-old, but so beautiful to set up camp in the middle of the mountains with my new family.
+Liam had enough energy at the end of the day to climb trees, and Chad would show him how to build a fire.
 I never imagined that I would have this.
 We got back from our Appalachian Trail trip and got married.

 I sat on it for six months and had another MRI and it was fine, thank god.
 But by then, I really strongly wanted to pursue the genetic counseling.
 I met the geneticist and she told me that she’d take my blood and do these three different series of tests.
 After the counseling, she administered a nine-panel gene test.
 BRCA 1 and BRCA 2 were fine, they did not have the mutations that I had feared that lead to a higher risk of cancer.
 But they found a mutation in one of my genes called CHEK2.
 They said that having this gene mutation greatly increases your chances for breast, ovarian, colon, and skin cancer.

 With my CHEK2 gene mutation, my doctors told me I had two options.
-One is surveillance, and that's where every six months you go in for either a breast MRI or a 3D mammogram and continuing to do that for the rest of my life.
-My doctor insisted that ‘We are watching you closely, and if you get it, we'll get it early and it'll most likely be okay.’
+One is surveillance, and that’s where every six months you go in for either a breast MRI or a 3D mammogram and continue to do that for the rest of your life.
+My doctor insisted that, ‘We are watching you closely, and if you get it, we’ll get it early and it’ll most likely be okay.’